Giving notice to end a tenancy

 Ending a fixed-term tenancy early

-The landlord or tenant can’t give notice to end a fixed-term tenancy early.
-However, there are some options available if landlords or tenants want to do this.
+Generally, a landlord or tenant cannot give notice to end a fixed-term tenancy early.

 What to do when a tenancy ends